-As of March 31, 2014, there were 87 holders of LP units (including us) and one holder of shares of our convertible preferred stock.
+As of March 17, 2014, there were 87 holders of LP units (including us) and one holder of shares of our convertible preferred stock.
 As of such date, we held 29,133,585 GP units and 455,011 preferred units of Artisan Partners Holdings, or 41% of the total outstanding partnership units of Artisan Partners Holdings.
-If all partnership units of Artisan Partners Holdings (other than those held by us) were exchanged for shares of our Class A common stock or convertible preferred stock, as applicable, and all shares of our convertible preferred stock were converted at a one-to-one conversion rate for shares of our Class A common stock would be outstanding and we would hold 100% of the outstanding partnership units of Artisan Partners Holdings.
+If all LP units of Artisan Partners Holdings (other than those held by us) were exchanged for shares of our Class A common stock or convertible preferred stock, as applicable, and all shares of our convertible preferred stock were converted at a one-to-one conversion rate for shares of our Class A common stock, 71,525,819 shares of Class A common stock would be outstanding and we would hold 100% of the outstanding partnership units of Artisan Partners Holdings.

 The holders of LP units who exchange their LP units and the holders of shares of convertible preferred stock who convert such shares, generally may not sell the shares of Class A common stock received upon exchange or conversion, as applicable, until after June 1, 2014, unless our board of directors and/or the underwriters of the 2014 Follow-On Offering grant a waiver.
-See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Resale and Registration Rights Agreement".
+See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Resale and Registration Rights Agreement-Restrictions on Sale".